Find applications that are being accepted online until

 By urging Section 8 landlords nationwide to participate in government rental assistance programs, and educating them about subsidized housing, the gap between a low income tenant and an independent landlord is being reduced.

 Public housing is limited to low-income families and individuals.
 An Housing Authority determines your eligibility based on: 1) annual gross income; 2) whether you qualify as elderly, a person with a disability, or as a family; and 3) U.S. citizenship or eligible immigration status.
 If you are eligible, the HA will check your references to make sure you and your family will be good tenants.
 HAs will deny admission to any applicant whose habits and practices may be expected to have a detrimental effect on other tenants or on the project's environment.
 HA's use income limits developed by HUD who also sets the lower income limits at 80% and very low income limits at 50% of the median income for the county or metropolitan area in which you choose to live.
-Income limits vary from area to area so you may be eligible at one HA to complete a Section 8 application but not at another.
+Income limits vary from area to area so you may be eligible at one HA to complete a free Section 8 application but not at another.
 The HA serving your community can provide you with the income levels for your area and family size, or you can also find the income limits here on the internet.

 Find information about all types of rental assistance and low income housing programs for the states below with your Online Packet.